bartoszgebarowski/Chrome-rock-band/README.md

 Actual:

-The website works as expected and the form is not being submitted
+The website works as expected, and the form is not being submitted

 #### Video/Music player testing

-Manual testing was performed, to ensure, that each video/music player will only start working after user input
+Manual testing was performed to ensure that each video/music player will only start working after user input

 ##### Youtube player testing

-Console logs were checked to ensure, that they youtube player is working as intendend.
-As a result, enhanced privacy mode was disabled
+Console logs were checked to ensure that the Youtube player worked as intended.
+As a result, the enhanced privacy mode was disabled

 [Back to Table of contents](#table-of-contents)